lijqhs/bonjour/content/posts/assimil-47-2023-08-02-allez-au-boulot.md

 - *J'ai beaucoup de boulot en ce moment.* I've got a lot of work at the moment.
 - *Jeanne commence son nouveau boulot ce lundi.* Jeanne is starting her new job this Monday.
 - *Allez, au boulot !* Let's get cracking!
+- *Vous savez tous ce que vous devez faire.
+Maintenant, au boulot !* You all know what you have to do.
+Now, let's get down to work.

 ## tout de suite